| Appendix 5: Articles

 and the national people; they need to have goodwill toward

 the country and spirit of patriotism.
+The Government with true goodwill is

 helping and promoting nationals, who are living on this soil